IfzaRasool/schema-diagram/README.md

 # clinic-database

-> This is a clinic database that has    medical histories , patients , treatments, invoices, and invoices items.
+> This is a clinic database that has    medical histories , patients , treatments, invoices, and invoices items columns.

 <img src="./drawSQL.png">